Neighborhoods of Tulsa, Oklahoma: The Arts District

-Brady Heights Historic District
+The Heights Historic District

+The Heights is a historic district Northwest of Downtown.
+Like the Arts District, the neighborhood was initially named after politician W. Tate Brady, but was changed due to his affiliation with the Ku Klux Klan.
+It is sometimes still referred to as Brady Heights.

-Brady Heights is a historic district in Tulsa, Oklahoma named for early resident, W. Tate Brady.
-Its boundaries are Marshall Street on the north, the alley between Cheyenne Avenue and Main Street on the east, Fairview Street on the south, and the Osage Expressway right-of-way on the west.
-From territorial days until the 1920s, Brady Heights was an important part of the then-fashionable north side of Tulsa.
-Young professional businessmen and oil men, like G. Y. Vandever, I. S. Mincks and "Diamond Joe" Wilson, owned homes there.
+Its boundaries are Marshall Street to the north, the alley between Cheyenne Avenue and Main Street to the east, Fairview Street to the south, and the Osage Expressway right-of-way to the west.
+From the territorial days until the 1920s, The Heights was an important part of the then-fashionable North Side of Tulsa.
+Young professional businessmen and oil men, like G. Y. Vandever, I. S. Mincks, and "Diamond Joe" Wilson, owned homes there.